Electronic paper: Electrophoretic

-In the simplest implementation of an electrophoretic display, titanium dioxide (titania) particles approximately one micrometer in diameter are dispersed in a hydrocarbon oil.
+In the simplest implementation of an EPD, titanium dioxide (titania) particles approximately one micrometer in diameter are dispersed in a hydrocarbon oil.
 A dark-colored dye is also added to the oil, along with surfactants and charging agents that cause the particles to take on an electric charge.
 This mixture is placed between two parallel, conductive plates separated by a gap of 10 to 100 micrometres.
 When a voltage is applied across the two plates, the particles migrate electrophoretically to the plate that bears the opposite charge from that on the particles.
 When the particles are located at the front (viewing) side of the display, it appears white, because the light is scattered back to the viewer by the high-index titania particles.
-When the particles are located at the rear side of the display, it appears dark, because the incident light is absorbed by the colored dye.
+When the particles are located at the rear side of the display, it appears dark, because the light is absorbed by the colored dye.
 If the rear electrode is divided into a number of small picture elements (pixels), then an image can be formed by applying the appropriate voltage to each region of the display to create a pattern of reflecting and absorbing regions.

-An electrophoretic display - also known as an EPD - are typically addressed using MOSFET-based thin-film transistor (TFT) technology.
-TFTs are required to form a high-density image in an EPD.
+EPDs are typically addressed using MOSFET-based thin-film transistor (TFT) technology.
+TFTs are often used to form a high-density image in an EPD.

 A common application for TFT-based EPDs are e-readers.
 Electrophoretic displays are considered prime examples of the electronic paper category, because of their paper-like appearance and low power consumption.
 Examples of commercial electrophoretic displays include the high-resolution active matrix displays used in the Amazon Kindle, Barnes & Noble Nook, Sony Reader, Kobo eReader, and iRex iLiad e-readers.
 These displays are constructed from an electrophoretic imaging film manufactured by E Ink Corporation.
 A mobile phone that used the technology is the Motorola Fone.

 Electrophoretic Display technology has also been developed by SiPix and Bridgestone/Delta.
 SiPix is now part of E Ink Corporation.
 The SiPix design uses a flexible 0.15 mm Microcup architecture, instead of E Ink's 0.04 mm diameter microcapsules.
 Bridgestone Corp.'s Advanced Materials Division cooperated with Delta Optoelectronics Inc. in developing Quick Response Liquid Powder Display technology.

-Electrophoretic displays can be manufactured using the Electronics on Plastic by Laser Release (EPLaR) process developed by Philips Research to enable existing AM-LCD manufacturing plants to create flexible plastic displays.
+Electrophoretic displays can be manufactured using the Electronics on Plastic by Laser Release (EPLaR) process, developed by Philips Research, to enable existing AM-LCD manufacturing plants to create flexible plastic displays.